 Reasons For A Missed Period (Other Than Pregnancy)

 - Birth Control- Whether you’ve started a new hormonal birth control, or recently went off of it, your body will be working to adjust to the new hormones which can result in a skipped period.
+This is one of the most common reasons to miss a period.

 - Exercise/Weight Loss- The same way too much stress can affect your hormones and subsequently your period, the same goes with diet and exercise.
 Too much of a good thing, isn’t always a good thing!
 Your body needs a certain amount of fat to ovulate and menstruate so while exercising is very important, over-exercising is not healthy for anyone.
 It’s important to create a realistic balance when working out and listen to your body to know what’s best for you.